qoherent/ria/.github/CODING.md

 All contributions must be well documented, with ample inline comments and with a copious amount of complete docstrings.
 Please refer to our [documentation guidelines](#documentation-guidelines) for more information.

+RIA Core's command-line interface (CLI) is powered by [Click](https://click.palletsprojects.com/en/8.1.x/).
+Each command should be placed in its respective package's `commands.py` file in the `scripts` directory.
+By applying the `click.command` decorator, the command is automatically integrated into the RIA CLI.

 ### Python-specific guidelines

 We use [Flake8](https://flake8.pycqa.org/en/latest/) for code linting and style enforcement.
 All Python code must